Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 ##  Order of Layout

 Hardhat tests follow a pattern of chained natural language assertions.
-Those assertion are encapsulated by its parent assertion:
+Those assertions are encapsulated by thier parent assertion:

 1. Imports
 2. describe